Design Decisions: Building a Modern Technical Blog

 7.3.
 Custom Engagement Tracking

-I built custom engagement tracking to understand reading behavior:
+I built custom engagement tracking to answer these questions about reading behavior:

 // Track scroll depth milestones